THU-IBCS/csLFM-master/README.md

 ## Recommended configuration
 * a).
 128 GB memory or better
 * b).
-1 NVIDIA RTX 2080 Ti GPU or better
+1 NVIDIA GeForce RTX 3090 GPU or better

 # Demo